Beta Lyrae: Variability

 The variable luminosity of this system was discovered in 1784 by the British amateur astronomer John Goodricke.
+In 1894, Aristarkh Belopolsky identified Beta Lyrae as an eclipsing spectroscopic binary.
 The orbital plane of this system is nearly aligned with the line of sight from the Earth, so the two stars periodically eclipse each other.
 This causes Beta Lyrae to regularly change its apparent magnitude from +3.2 to +4.4 over an orbital period of 12.9414 days.
 It forms the prototype of a class of ellipsoidal "contact" eclipsing binaries.

 The two components are so close together that they cannot be resolved with optical telescopes, forming a spectroscopic binary.
 In 2008, the primary star and the accretion disk of the secondary star were resolved and imaged using the CHARA Array interferometer and the Michigan InfraRed Combiner (MIRC) in the near infrared H band (see video below), allowing the orbital elements to be computed for the first time.

 In addition to the regular eclipses, the system shows smaller and slower variations in brightness.
 These are thought to be caused by changes in the accretion disc and are accompanied by variation in the profile and strength of spectral lines, particularly the emission lines.
 The variations are not regular but have been characterised with a period of 282 days.

+The date of a primary minimum can be calculated according the following formula: